yewstack/docs/src/concepts/services/fetch.md

 Most browsers' developer tools have a "network" pane which can be used to inspect and view requests browsers have made, including data such as request headers and the contents of responses.
-This can be a useful way to gain an insight into what is happening.
+This can be a useful way to gain an insight into what requests are being made, the data being sent to the server as well as the return data from the server.

 ## Further reading
 * [The API documentation](https://docs.rs/yew/0.14.3/yew/services/fetch/index.html)